In this article we put Dolce Gusto and Nespresso to the test.

-The two major coffee brands are well known among most people.
+The two major coffee brands are well known by most.

-But what is better?
+But which is better?
 Nespresso or Dulce Gusto?

 Let's first look at the differences in the cups.

-With a Nespresso cup you generally make simple coffee drinks, but don't let this fool you.
-They may look simple but you will soon notice that coffee from a Nespresso cup is full of flavor.
+With a Nespresso cup you generally make simple coffee drinks, but don't let this mislead you.
+They may look simple, but you'll soon notice that coffee from a Nespresso cup is full of flavor.

-You will experience buying Nespresso cups as luxury.
-Nespresso itself claims that its coffee has to meet strong demands.
-Thought has been given to the location, the climate and the soil on which the coffee beans grow.
-All this so that you can enjoy a delicious cup of coffee in the early morning, or as a boost while working, of course.
+You will experience buying Nespresso cups as a luxury.
+Nespresso itself claims that its coffee must meet very strong requirements.
+The location, climate and soil on which the coffee beans grow has been considered.
+All this so that you can enjoy a delicious cup of coffee in the early morning, or as a boost while working of course.

-When buying Nespresso cups you will quickly notice that the capsules are made of aluminum.
-Aluminum is known for its ability to maintain the best aromas.
+When purchasing Nespresso cups you will quickly notice that the capsules are made of aluminum.
+Aluminum is known for the fact that this material can retain the best aromas.

-The material is also extremely environmentally friendly as it can be recycled indefinitely.
+The material is also extremely environmentally friendly as it can be recycled infinitely.

 Dolce Gusto cups

-Unfortunately the cups of Dolce Gusto are made of plastic.
-This means that they are not recyclable and therefore not good for the environment on the contrary to the Nespresso cups.
+Unfortunately, Dolce Gusto's cups are made of plastic, among other things.
+This means that they are not recyclable and therefore not good for the environment, contrary to the Nespresso cups.

-There is the possibility to buy refillable Dolce Gusto capsules.
-You will have to fill these with ground coffee after each use.
-It takes a little longer, but it's better for the environment and in the long run much better for your wallet!
+It is possible to purchase refillable Dolce Gusto capsules.
+You will have to fill this with ground coffee after each use.
+It takes a little longer, but it is better for the environment and in the long run much better for your wallet!

-In the field of environmental friendliness Nespresso is the winner here, furthermore the other advantages of using alumiunium stand above the plastic material.
+In terms of environmental friendliness, Nespresso is the winner here, furthermore the other advantages of using aluminum are above the plastic material.

 Price per cup